CBECC-software/cbecc/src/README.md

 **BEMTest** - a work in progress - to be a simple interfacing enabling the launching of single-run and batch compliance analysis.
 No use in compiling or running this program yet.

-**BEMProcUI** - a DLL used to read, parse and manage textual screen definition files specific to energy code sector and year, used to drive the tabbed dialog interface of the CBECC tools.
+**BEMProcUI** - a DLL used to read, parse and manage screen definition (text) files specific to energy code sector and year, used to drive the tabbed dialog interface of the CBECC tools.

+**CBECC-CLI** - command line executables enabling automated testing of compliance analysis for nonresidential & multifamily (and eventually single family residential) models.

 **CBECCUI** - main program user interface.